JonathanC4/nlp_reddit/README.md

 Top 5 Personal Training terms: 'client', 'fitness', 'nasm', 'trainer', 'training'

-The acronym "DPT" stands for Doctorate of Physical Therapy, the credential needed to become a physical therapist in the United States.
-These professionals are also doctors and treat "patients", so that term was also expected.
+The acronym "DPT" stands for Doctor of Physical Therapy, the title earned when a student completes a 3-year doctorate program and passes the NPTE.

-"NASM" refers to the National Academy of Sports Medicine, the organization that handles personal training certifications.
-In addition, personal trainers have a varying degree of knowledge on fitness.
+On the other hand, "NASM" refers to the National Academy of Sports Medicine, the organization that handles personal training certifications.
+In addition, personal trainers have a varying degree of knowledge in fitness.